WillRogerJones/BayesianTimeSeries/README.md

 Repository for the blog post Forget ARIMA - Going Bayesian with Time Series Analysis which can be found [here](https://www.embecosm.com/2021/12/17/forget-arima-going-bayesian-with-time-series-analysis).

-Currently contains two Jupyter workbooks with the code to generate the plots and examples given n the blog post, and the respective datasets.
+Currently contains two Jupyter workbooks (one for each of the two examples, stock and elecritity forecasting) with the code to generate the plots and examples given in the blog post, and the datasets used respectively in each.

 ## Files